nnhjy/Spine-Samples/Readme.md

 ### Step 2.
 Assign the configured conda `Python` to `PyCall` in the `Julia` environment where `SpineOpt.jl` and `SpineInterface.jl` are installed

-This step is required for both options (the `spine-dev` and `spine-tools` conda env) unless you install `SpineOpt.jl` and `SpineInterface.jl` through the default channel of Spine toolbox.
+Both options above (the `spine-dev` and `spine-tools` conda env) require this step unless you install `SpineOpt.jl` and `SpineInterface.jl` through the default channel of Spine toolbox.

 - In OS terminal (cmd or PowerShell)